espace/redmine_import_from_csv/README.md

 # Import from CSV

-Import from CSV is a redmine plugin to add the feature of importing issues in CSV format.
+Redmine_import_from_CSV is a redmine plugin to add the feature of importing issues in CSV format.
 As a team member with add issue permission, it shows a link to the side bar in isues page that redirects to select csv file form.
 It checks that CSV file and Expected daily working hours' values are entered before proceeding.